robwelan/be-a-react-dev-ws-01/content/blog/weather-app-lets-get-started/index.md

 Building an internet hosted weather app is a useful way to learn how to consume an API endpoint.
 If you can consume a public api like this, then you can work with a back end developer who is providing data to you from a database for example.

+## You need GatsbyJS

+Wait!
+If you have never used GatsbyJS you will need to install it first.
+Please head to <a href="https://www.gatsbyjs.com/docs/tutorial/getting-started/part-0/" target="blank"><strong>this page</strong></a> and set up your system with the necessary tooling (GatsbyJS and so on) before you attempt this tutorial.
+Thanks!

 ## Our first bits of code

 ### src/pages/apps/weather.js